JohnEarnest/Decker/docs/decker.md

 ---------------
 Rich text is a series of "runs" of text, each with its own formatting.
 Runs may contain a hyperlink or even an inline image.
 The field widget, `alert[]`, and canvas drawing functions understand rich text in addition to plain strings.

-Rich text is represented as a table with columns `text`, `font`, and `arg`.
+Rich text is represented as a table with columns `text`, `font`, `arg`, and `pat`.
 The `text` column contains the text to draw for each run.
 The `font` column contains the name of the font for each run.
 If a `font` cell is not the name of a valid font, the run will use a default font instead.
+The `pat` column specifies the index of a [pattern](#patternsinterface) for drawing the run.
+If the `pat` column is missing or contains invalid indices, the run will use pattern `1` instead.
 The `arg` column determines how each run will be drawn:

 - if `arg` is an [image interface](#imageinterface), ignore the `text` and draw the image inline.
 - if `arg` is a non-zero-length string, the run is a hyperlink.
 Hyperlinks are clickable if the field is `locked`, and clicking them will produce a `link` event with the contents of the corresponding `arg`.